RyanCCollins/ios-interview/iOS Dry Interview.md

 I created a bit of pseudo-code that I saved in the `GitHubProjectViewController.swift` file to demonstrate this.

 ### __Question 7__:
 One year from now, I will have finished another two Nanodegrees, which will lead me to being a stronger software developer with a better understanding of the entire development process.
 I would like to be in a leadership role that puts me in the position to be a mentor to other people aspiring to take part in the software development process.
 I will use all of the new skills that I have learned and best practices to create exceptional products and drive business decisions for the company that I work for.

-I will be continuing the extracuricular activities that I partake in now, including organizing a team of software developers to build software for non profit organizations and participating in competititive hackathon events.
+I will be continuing the extracurricular activities that I partake in now, including organizing a team of software developers to build software for non-profit organizations and participating in competitive hackathon events.
 I will also be contributing to building a codebase/framework for the company that I work for and for my own use.
 I will be working on being as organized and efficient as possible with all of my work.

-In summary, I will be continuing my professional and personal growth and using my newfound skills in all of my work.
+In summary, I will be continuing my professional and personal growth, using my newfound skills and applying the incredible passion that I have for all of the work that I do to my job.

 #### Job Posting
-As I have stated, my goal is not specifically to work as an iOS Developer.
-I consider myself to be a Fullstack Engineer, who happens to know how to program for the iOS platform.
+My goal is not specifically to work as an iOS Developer.
+I consider myself to be a Fullstack engineer, who happens to know how to program for the iOS platform.
 For that reason, I am including job postings for jobs in the Fullstack category.

 As I stated, Udacity is one place that I would love to work.
-I think that their vision is incredible and I am so excited by their work.
+I think that their vision is incredible and I am so excited and passionate about their work.
 [Here is a link to a job posting](https://jobs.lever.co/udacity/df7fbc8c-c7c9-4cb3-b1de-7d169521da15) that I may consider.

 Here are the responsibilities laid out in the posting.